genes-and-health/BI_PY/README.md

 ## Summary

 The Genes & Health (G&H) `BI_PY` pipeline extracts and processes binary trait data from G&H phenotype data.
 Relevant codes may be SNOMED-CT, ICD-10 or OPCS codes.  `BI_PY` "runs" a list of such per-binary-phenotype codes against any code associated with a G&H volunteer.
-If the volunteer has one or more such codes, they are associated with the relevant binary phenotye --allowing case-control type analyses against volunteers not associated with the binary phenotype.
+If the volunteer has one or more such codes, they are associated with the relevant binary phenotype --allowing case-control type analyses against volunteers not associated with the binary phenotype.

-The pipeline creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis, as well as generic files for each binary trait at a _per individual_ level (one row per individual summarising the individual's earliest applicable code and age at first diagnosis).
+The pipeline creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis, as well as generic files for each binary trait at a _per individual_ level (one row per individual summarising the individual’s earliest applicable code and age at first diagnosis).

 The pipeline is constituted of 8 formal sequential python notebooks (`NB#1`, `NB#2`, etc.) each described separately: